launchableinc/hands-on-lab/HANDSON2.md

 In order to select the right tests for your software, Smart Test needs to know what software you are testing.
 We call this a **build**.

 A build is a specific version of your software that you are testing.
-It can consists of multiple Git repositories, and in each repository, it points to a specific commit.
+It can consist of multiple Git repositories, and in each repository, it points to a specific commit.
 A build is identified by its name.

 >  **build** represents the software.
 Each time you send test results to Smart Test, you record them against a specific build so that Smart Test knows that you ran X tests against Y software with Z results.